aakashjhawar/aakashjhawar.github.io/README.md

 git push origin master
 ```

 (or just `git push`).
-The actual GitHub pages [https://atlas7.github.io/] may take a few seconds to build / update.
+The actual GitHub pages [https://aakashjhawar.github.io/] may take a few seconds to build / update.

 ### How you may create a blog like this:

 Again, please check out the [Jalpc Theme](https://github.com/jarrekk/Jalpc)) - it has all the instructions
 on how to download the base repository and tweak.
 This is how I got started.

-Cheers,
-Johnny